AMT Help Files

 Show leading zeros

-The number of leading zeros to be shown.
+Specifies the number of leading zeros to show.

-If set to none, no zero will be displayed for the numeric value.
+If set to none, the system displays no zero for the numeric value.

-If set to one, a zero will only be shown if the value is zero.
+If set to one, the system shows a zero only if the value is zero.

-If set to all, and the value contains less characters then the value length supports, the value is completed with leading zeros until the full value length is displayed.
+If set to all, and the value contains fewer characters than the value length supports, the system completes the value with leading zeros until it displays the full value length.

-If set to all except 0, the value will show all leading zeros, except when the value is 0.
+If set to all except 0, the system shows all leading zeros, except when the value is 0.

 Numeric Sign Encoding